Queen Mab

 Description

-There is a changeling in this story—but who is it?
+There is a changeling in this story—but who?

-Madeleine is young for motherhood, a promising grad student in Victorian and modernist literature, twenty-three and not long married.
+Madeleine is young for motherhood, a promising grad student in Victorian and Modernist literature, twenty-three and not long married.
 Even her mother worries about the timing.
-But Madeleine’s ambivalence is pushed aside by Tom’s elation and her own desire to bring new life into a world marked by loss.
+But Madeleine’s ambivalence is pushed aside by Tom’s elation and her own joy at bringing new life to the world.

-Then comes Maud, perfect and fresh, despite a traumatic labor.
-But just a few nights into their life, something seems amiss.
-Maud is changed.
+Then comes Maud, perfect and fresh and worth every moment of difficult labor.
+But after just a few nights, something seems amiss, changed.
 The child never stops crying.
 Her hunger is insatiable.
 Her eyes glint with some kind of ancient mischief.
 Could Maud be a fairy child, swapped when Madeleine wasn’t paying attention?
-Is the real Maud dancing in the half-light, with the fairies and the foxes?
+Is the real Maud dancing in the half-light with the fairies and the foxes?
 Did the gray cat hide her behind the hedge?

 A Note From the Publisher